heala-io/heala-handbook/README.md

 ### Overview

 Welcome to the HEALA Tech team!
 As a member of this team, you will be responsible for contributing to the development and maintenance of our various technology products.
-In this handbook, you will find all the polices guidelines & standards you need to follow as a member of this team including;
+In this handbook, you will find all the polices, guidelines & standards you need to follow as a member of this team including;

 <ol>
     <li><a href="#1-organisational-structure">Organisational Structure</a></li>